scuzzydude/asimov/asimov.md

 # Genius Antagonism

 John Lennon was one of the greatest geniuses of the 20^th^ century.
 We should remember him not only for his music, but for his vision.
 I referred to his song *Imagine* as a peacekeeping system.
-Next time you hear that song, close your eyes, listen to the lyrics and -- well -- imagine what it would be like.
+Next time you hear that song, close your eyes, listen to the lyrics and imagine what it would be like.

-I really like the song, it sets the right tone for this system.

 *Imagine all the people, sharing all the world.*